eyalmichon/TheMultitasker/README.md

   - Get a list of names from a specific group.
   - Get all group IDs of the groups sent to owner.
   - Spam-tag someone to get their attention.
+  - Blacklist 📛 for country codes and participants

 - ### Admin Commands 💼:
   - Tag everyone in the group.